AlasdairF/Sort/README.md

      scores := []float64{10.5, 44.1, 1.9, 8.5}
      keyval := sortUint32Float64.New(scores) // keys are filled in automatically starting from 0
      sortUint32Float64.Desc(keyval)

-     // then the keyval underlying array can be reused as follows scores2 := []float64{5.4, 30.4, 100.5}
+     // Then the keyval underlying array can be reused as follows scores2 := []float64{5.4, 30.4, 100.5}
      keyval = sortUint32Float64.Fill(scores2, keyval)
      sortUint32Float64.Asc(keyval)

+     // Maybe after the sorting you only want the indexes? keys := sortUint32Float64.Keys([]uint32{}, keyval)